-Before you even begin removing the spare tire, set aside the tools necessary for the install.
+Before you begin, set aside the tools necessary for the tow hitch installation.
 These may be different depending on your specific hitch, but in general, a hitch installation only requires some basic tools found in the average do-it-yourselfer's tool box.

 The following are some of the tools used during the installation of a trailer hitch:

 Step 3: Chock your wheels and jack up your vehicle

 Next, you will need to place wheel chocks on your front wheels.
 You may also need to jack up your vehicle, depending on your particular hitch and work space.

 Jacking up the vehicle is not necessary for most hitch installations, but it does provide extra space underneath the vehicle to work.
 Make sure the emergency brake is activated, that your vehicle is at a safe height and that you use jack stands to ensure the vehicle is properly stabilized.

 Step 4: Set up a work light

 It always helps to have extra light when working underneath the vehicle, and it will help when referencing the installation instructions during the install.
 Position the light so that it illuminates your work space without obstructing what you're doing.